MaximS521/Serverless-Purchase-Demo/README.md

 2. Enable **static website hosting**; set index to `index.html`.
 3. Allow **public read** to objects (bucket policy) – see `s3/frontend-bucket-policy.json` for a canonical pattern.
 4. Open `frontend/index.html` and set your API URL: ```const API_URL = "https://YOUR_API_ID.execute-api.YOUR_REGION.amazonaws.com/dev/productpurchase";```
-5.Upload frontend/index.html to the bucket root.
+5. Upload frontend/index.html to the bucket root.
-6.Visit the bucket website endpoint; submit a record from the page.
+6. Visit the bucket website endpoint; submit a record from the page.

 ---
 ## Troubleshooting